josehelps/cert-change-watcher/README.md

   -d DOMAINS, --domains DOMAINS
-                        command delimited list of domains to monitor changes for, example "splunk.com,elastic.com"
+                        command delimited list of domains to monitor changes for, example "splunk.com,elastic.com" -o OUTPUT, --output OUTPUT
+                        outputs results in JSON to a localfile, defaults to results.json

 In order to use this tool you will need an API key from certspotter, and also provide the slack API web hook.